 The Blue Men of the Minch

-Otherwise known as ‘storm kelpies’, the ‘blue men’ occupy the stretch of water known as ‘The Minch’ between Lewis and Harris.
+Otherwise known as ‘storm kelpies’, the ‘blue men’ occupy the stretch of water known as ‘The Minch’ between the Outer Hebrides and the north west of Scotland.
 They’re said to look like humans (apart from being blue) and have the power to create storms or to sink ships.
 They’ll talk with sailors and give them a chance to save themselves with a tricky rhyme and a riddle.

 The blue men swim with their torsos raised out of the sea, twisting and turning like a porpoise, so taking into account their blue colour, did the legend begin with some early dolphin-spotting?